CzternastyHembre/IT1901-ITP/userstories.md

 **Important to do**
 * Be able to play both slots and roulette
-* Being able to automatically save their username and the balance attached.
+* Easily maneuver around the app with a menu bar
 * Being able to keep their bets in slots to save time.